telerik/ajax-docs/controls/treelist/data-binding/simple-vs-advanced.md

 ## Advanced binding with NeedDataSource event handling

 There are several approaches you can use to bind RadTreeList control.
-However in all of them youshould make sure that the **DataKeyNames** and **ParentDataKeyNames** properties for the TreeList control are set.
+However in all of them you should make sure that the **DataKeyNames** and **ParentDataKeyNames** properties for the TreeList control are set.

 The key to the advanced data binding of Telerik RadTreeList is handling correctly the **NeedDataSource** event.
 That's why we choose this exact name.
-'Need' in this caseactually means that if at an exact moment the data-source property does not point to a valid data-source object,the treelist will not behave correctly.
+'Need' in this case actually means that if at an exact moment the data-source property does not point to a valid data-source object,the treelist will not behave correctly.
 This event fires in the following cases:

 * Right after **OnLoad**, Telerik RadTreeList checks the ViewState for storedTreeList-related information.
 If such information is missing (when the page loads for the first time), the **NeedDataSource** event is fired.
-This also means that if the **EnableViewState** property of the controlhas been set to **false**,the treelist will bind **each time the page** loads (not only the first time)
+This also means that if the **EnableViewState** property of the control has been set to **false**,the treelist will bind **each time the page** loads (not only the first time)

 * After expand/collapse